 In general, the employer and employee are required to make CPF contribution on the employee’s Ordinary Wage and Additional Wage subject to an Annual Wage Ceiling.

-Currently, the wage cap for the Ordinary Wage is S$5,000 per month while the contributions on Additional Wage is limited to the difference between the prevailing Annual Wage Ceiling (the current capping is at S$85,000) and the Ordinary Wage that has been subject to CPF.
+Additional Wage is limited to the difference between the prevailing Annual Wage Ceiling (SGD102,000 from year 2016) and the Ordinary Wage that has been subject to CPF.

 |Employee's Age (Years)||Contribution Rate (for monthly wages ≥ $750)|